-In an era of intense focus on how to scale reforms across a state?s colleges, Jobs for the Future (JFF) Student Success Centers?sit in a key place of leverage.
+In an era of intense focus on how to scale student success reforms and innovations at public colleges, Jobs for the Future (JFF) Student Success Centers sit in a key place of leverage.
+NYS is one of 16 states (CT, NJ, VA, NC, FL, OH, MI, WI, AK, TX, AZ, CA, OR, WA, and HI) with a dedicated Student Success Center.

 - Provide coherence